-- IABC London will begin recruiting local Virtuoso Award evaluators in January 2020.
+- IABC London will recruit local Virtuoso Awards evaluators.
 In order to be selected, an evaluator must have a minimum of five years of professional communication experience.
-To express your interest in evaluating for the Virtuoso Awards, please complete our online form.
+To express your interest in evaluating for the Virtuoso Awards, please complete our online form by April 21.

 - Every evaluator will be required to complete the online IABC Awards Evaluation Training module – the same training that is required to evaluate IABC International Gold Quill Award entries.
 If an evaluator does not complete this training, they will not be assigned any entries.

 - Each evaluator will also be required to register on the Virtuoso Awards submission platform, which will also be used to facilitate award evaluations.

 - Each Virtuoso Awards entry will be evaluated by a minimum of two evaluators.
 Every effort will be made to pair senior evaluators who have more experience with those who may be evaluating awards for the first time.
 Aligning with standard practice followed by IABC International, the two evaluators will need to meet (by phone or virtually) to discuss their assigned entry/entries.
 The two evaluators will need to come to an agreement on the same score for each section of the entry (see score sheets) before inputting and submitting their scores.
 Each evaluator will also be required to provide meaningful feedback on each entry they score.

 - If the assigned evaluators cannot come to an agreement on the scoring of their entry, they will notify the Awards Chair and the entry will be reassigned to two new evaluators.